lkster/model-typescript/README.md

 ## ModelRef Decorator

 Normally `@Prop` decorator handles nested models defining because of what you can just put plain data object in constructor and models will be created automatically.
-To allow this to happen you need to have `emitDecoratorsMetadata` enabled in your `tsconfig.json`.
+To allow this to happen you need to have `emitDecoratorsMetadata` enabled in your `tsconfig.json` as the decorator bases on reflect metadata about type.
 In case this is not possible, there is `@ModelRef` decorator to solve this.
 Simply use it in place of `@Prop` when you're defining property which has type of some another model and provide it's class as parameter:

 ```ts
 class UserModel extends ImmutableModel<UserModel> {